The Riverside Gite in Lagrasse nr Carcassonne

-The Riverside gite is on the banks of the river Orbieu with wonderful views to Lagrasse's 12th century stone bridge.
-This luxury 2 bedroom apartment has been incorporated into what were the medieval ramparts of the village.
+The Riverside gite is on the banks of the river Orbieu with views to Lagrasse's 12th century stone bridge and Abbey.

-Its prime position on the river gives the gite a wonderful feeling of being in the countryside, with the sound of the river to lull you to sleep at night whilst the front of the house opens into the heart of the village and 13th century covered market.
+Its prime position on the village gives the gite a wonderful feeling of being in the countryside, with the sound of the river to lull you to sleep at night whilst the front of the house opens into the heart of the village and 13th century covered market.
+Lagrasse is listed as one of the Plus Beaux Villages of France and also for its history and artists.

 You are only a minute's walk from restaurants, the bakery, local 'artisans' with their galleries and the village shops.